Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 ### Requesting an EasySoft License

-After you install the Easysoft gateway on your machine, you have to request a trial license in order to run the application.
+After you install the Easysoft gateway on your machine, you must request a trial license in order to run the application.

 **To obtain a trial Easysoft license for the ODBC-JDBC gateway:**